Rollei

 As of 2015 the brands "Rollei" and "Rolleiflex" continue to be owned by the RCP Technik Verwaltungs GmbH.
-On 2015-01-01, the RCP-Technik GmbH & Co.
+On 1 January 2015, the RCP-Technik GmbH & Co.
 KG refirmed as Rollei GmbH & Co.
 KG to market digital consumer cameras and accessories under the "Rollei" label in Europe.

 Overview

 Rollei was a German company that established a worldwide reputation with the Rolleiflex, a twin-lens reflex camera.

 Rollei was founded in 1920 as the Werkstatt für Feinmechanik und Optik, Franke & Heidecke in order to make a twin-lens reflex camera.
 The company changed its name and legal form many times: to Rollei-Werke Franke & Heidecke in 1962, to Rollei-Werke Franke & Heidecke GmbH & Co.
 KG in 1979, to Rollei Fototechnic GmbH & Co.
 KG in 1981, and finally to Rollei GmbH in 2004.
 In 2006, the headquarters of Rollei GmbH were moved to Berlin while production was transferred to Rollei Produktion GmbH, currently Franke & Heidecke GmbH, in Braunschweig.
-The company underwent more radical restructuring in 2007/08.
+The company underwent more radical restructuring in 2007/2008.

 The frequent name-changes are an indication of a turbulent history: After the popularity of the twin lens reflex cameras declined, the Rolleiflex was supplemented with a variety of models.
 The company expanded its production facilities and product range at the end of the 1960s beyond what a small company like Rollei could manage.
 Rollei's decision to start manufacturing in Singapore in 1970 was regarded as a pioneering achievement by the photographic industry.
-Unfortunately, it also damaged the companies reputation as a German precision manufacturer.
+Unfortunately, it also damaged the company's reputation as a German precision manufacturer.
 In 1982, after many failed attempts at restructuring, the company finally achieved success by focusing on medium format cameras along with a few other products.
 Surveying systems were added to the product range in 1986, and modern digital and compact cameras were included from 1991.

 Over the years, many great photographers have used Rollei cameras: David Bailey and Diane Arbus (Rolleiflex 3.5F TLR with 75 mm f/3.5 Planar), Brett Weston (Rolleiflex SL66 and SL66E SLR), and Helmut Newton (Rolleiflex 2.8GX), amongst others.

 Rollei cameras typically used Carl Zeiss or Schneider Kreuznach lenses, as well as lenses manufactured by Rollei based on designs by Zeiss, and occasionally lenses made by Japanese manufacturers.